There was an error with your log in

 • Rental bikes

-High-end conventional bikers or e-bikes typically featuring 1×11 or 2×11 wide range components are included in the price of the tour.
+High-end conventional bikes or e-bikes typically featuring 1×11 or 2×11 wide range components are included in the price of the tour.
 You also get a repair kit (pump, tool, patches, etc.), safety lights, and “rinko” bags for the train.
 Helmet, rental clothing or shoes are not provided.
 If you bring your own saddle and/or pedals, they will be installed for you.
 Please do not bring racks, panniers, or other components without consulting first.
 Rental bikes are suitable for bikepacking type saddle bags, frame bags, or front, and not old-school expedition racks and panniers.

 Your own bike